 What defines a successful B2B e-commerce website?
 We’ve worked it out for you and put together a list of 8 successful examples of B2B e-commerce to inspire your own web store.

 The following examples are all web stores of Sana Commerce customers, who added valuable e-commerce features to give their customers the best customer journey.
-This is done through personalization, descriptive content, ease of use and functional design.
+This is done through best practices like personalization, descriptive content, ease of use and functional design.